Full time, Tuesday-Saturday, must work some holidays

-Applications are due by March 1, 2014, unless otherwise noted.
+Applications are due by March 1, 2014.
 Please include a cover letter, resume and one recommendation letter, and any materials requested in individual position descriptions.
-Send your application to email@example.com with the position name in the subject line.
+See links for each position for more detailed application instructions and to apply.
 No phone calls, please.

 Frequently Asked Questions:

 Do you have any required qualifications for interns?

 The Tenement Museum seeks an intern to assist its Conservation and Preservation Team with tasks necessary for the creation of its Preservation Action Plan, which will establish priorities for conservation work on its landmark 97 Orchard Street tenement.
 Specifically, the intern will help assemble and edit relevant portions of the first draft of the Preservation Action Plan.

 The intern will develop conservation planning skills and be exposed to the multiple facets of architectural conservation and preservation in a museum setting as s/he works with the Team to complete the first draft of the Preservation Action Plan.
 Tasks will include conducting an inventory of all of the preservation and conservation treatment reports in the Museum’s archives, assisting the Director of Curatorial Affairs in planning and executing meetings with conservation and preservation consultants, and participating in the process of creating the Preservation Action Plan

 The internship is a good fit for students in History, American Studies, Museum Studies, Historic Preservation, Architecture, or Public History.
 The ideal candidate will be able to work independently and have knowledge of basic museum practices, solid research skills, an eye for detail, and a passion for practicing history in public.
 Preference will be given to students with a serious interest in pursuing a museum career or career in historic preservation.